unexpectedpanda/retool/readme.md

 From this point onwards, you'll only need to double click `retool-gui.py` to run the program.

-When opportunity presents, take time to learn the command line &mdash; it can do some pretty cool things!
+When opportunity presents, take some time to learn the command line &mdash; it can do some pretty cool things.

 ## Clone lists